How to tell if your phone is original or counterfeit: a complete guide

 An iPhone:

-In some cases, if you notice that the system crashes, slows down, or has visual errors, it could also be due to a poorly made copy.
-And whenever you can, make sure that The installed ROM has not been modified by third parties, as this may also indicate that the device has been tampered with.
+In some cases, if you notice the system crashing, slowing down, or displaying visual errors , it could also be due to a faulty copy.
+And whenever possible, make sure the installed ROM hasn't been modified by third parties , as that can also indicate the device has been tampered with.

 Special cases: iPhone and Xiaomi

-There are brands like Apple and Xiaomi that have developed specific methods to verify your devices, given the high volume of counterfeiting they suffer.
+Brands like Apple and Xiaomi have developed specific methods to verify their devices , given the high volume of counterfeits they face.

 How to check if an iPhone is fake?